was111607/sample-gcp-nlp-flask/backend_api/README.md

 Visit `https://[YOUR_PROJECT_ID].appspot.com` to view your deployed application.

 You can continue to make new versions of the application and deploy them with the above command.

+## Running Locally (Optionally)
+Alternatively, if you do not wish to use the Cloud Shell you can setup the Cloud SDK on your local machine instead.

+Download the Cloud SDK here https://cloud.google.com/sdk/docs/downloads-interactive

+Once downloaded and installed login using:

+    gcloud auth login

+Link to the correct project (using the wrong project might accidently bill you instead).
+Extra documentation https://cloud.google.com/sdk/docs/initializing

+    gcloud init

+Then follow the instructions as normal